-Oil sinks after Saudi Arabia, Russia end price war with historic deal
+Oil trades higher after Saudi Arabia, Russia end price war with historic deal

 The world’s biggest oil producers on Sunday agreed to historic production cuts, representing almost 10 percent of global supply, putting an end to a price war between Saudi Arabia and Russia.